What it does

 The archive action saves the print stream to the specified folder.
 RPM constructs the filename from print job data using your specification.
 You also specify whether to create a new file, overwrite an existing file or append to a file.
 Of course, you specify the folder path for storing the file and several related items.

-The archive action gives you full control over the target folder, credentials you'd need if the folder is shared, and of course all the file naming options you would need.
+The archive action gives you full control over the target folder, the credentials you'd need if the folder is shared, and of course, all the file naming options you would need.

-For a more thorough discussion on how this transform is used please see the RPM Archive Portal page.
+For a more thorough discussion of how this action is used please see the RPM Archive Portal page.

-In RPM version 220.127.116.111 we significantly reworked the way the archive action works with output files.
-This was done in part to work better with third-party folder watchers, or directory monitors.
+In RPM version 184.108.40.2061 we significantly reworked the way the archive action works with output files.
+This was done partly to work better with third-party folder watchers, or directory monitors.

 We also discovered a vulnerability with the append operation that we corrected.